neumaz66/web-templates/README.md

 ## Usage

-1. Open this folder (`Neon`).
+1. Clone or download this repository.
+2. Open any template folder (e.g., `Minimalist`, `Old`, `Neon`).
-2. Launch `index.html` in your browser.
+3. Launch `index.html` in your browser.
-3. Edit the HTML and CSS to make it your own.
+4. Customize the HTML and CSS to fit your needs.

 > **💡 Tip**
 >